Palauan nationality law: Mandate, trustee period (1920–1978)

 Ignoring the Supreme Court decision, the US Congress approved the Compacts and President Ronald Reagan announced in 1986 that the trusteeship was no longer applicable in the Federated States of Micronesia, the Marshall Islands, nor the Northern Marianas.
-Two additional plebescites failed to garner sufficient votes to approve the Compact for Palau, leading the Palau National Congress to amend the constitution to allow a simple majority.
+Two additional plebiscites failed to garner sufficient votes to approve the Compact for Palau, leading the Palau National Congress to amend the constitution to allow a simple majority.
 The amendment was approved, as was the seventh draft of the Compact by a 73.3% majority in 1987.
 President Salii was able to overcome a challenge to the process by agreeing in a signed Memorandum of Understanding that the traditional council of chiefs had the authority to approve a cession of land to the United States by the Palauan president.
 Another lawsuit, Ngirmang v.
 Salii was filed in 1988, which nullified the constitutional amendment.
 A 1990 vote failed to achieve the required majority to accept the Palauan Compact, but that year the United Nations Security Council Resolution 683 terminated the trusteeship for the former Trust Territories, except Palau.
 In 1992, the Supreme Court allowed the constitution to be amended and to reflect a simple majority of the voters was required for changes to the constitution and to ratify the Compact.
 After the constitutional amendment passed in a 1992 referendum, a final plebiscite was held on the Compact in 1993, which was approved by more than 2/3 of the voters.